 Do You Have to Report 401k on Tax Return?
 It Depends

 401k contributions are made pre-tax.
-As such, they do not reduce an individual’s total taxable income at tax time.
-However, if a person cashes out his 401k, then by law that income has to be reported on his tax return in order to ensure that the correct amount of taxes will be paid.
+As such, they are not included in your taxable income.
+However, if a person takes distributions from their 401k, then by law that income has to be reported on their tax return in order to ensure that the correct amount of taxes will be paid.

 Here’s What We’ll Cover:

 What Is a 401k Plan and How Does It Work?

 401k plans were introduced in 1978 in the United States as a way for American workers to save money by deferring tax payments on a portion of their income, until retirement.

 Contributions are deducted, pre-tax, from a worker’s paycheck and deposited into an investment on the individual’s behalf.

 Typically, a 401k plan works this way:

 - Employee starts at a company.
 As part of his benefits package, he learns the company will provide him with a 401k.
 The employee may have to pass a certain period of time at the company before he can sign up for the plan.

 - Employee is provided a range of investments to choose from.